beku/Argyll-Releases/icc/Readme.txt

      system file and memory sub-systems.
    * Loads Tag Types on demand to conserve memory space.

-Changes from V2.03
+Changes from V2.11

-Many minor additions have been made to support ArgyllCMS, and protection has been added against malicious file integer overflow attacks.
+Many changes have been made to support ArgyllCMS.
+A double memory free bug when iccdump'ing a profile that has duplicate tags has been fixed.

 Package contents: